stablekernel/aqueduct/source/docs/migration.md

 ## Query.where syntax has changed

-Previously, query filters were applied by assigning methods like `whereEqualTo` to properties of `Query.where`.
+Previously, query filters were applied by assigning expressions like `whereEqualTo` to properties of `Query.where`.
 This has been replaced with the property selector syntax that is used when joining, sorting or paging by a property.

 ```dart
 final query = Query<User>()